 Building—or re-building—that emotional connection is key, agrees Couture, author of Instead of Medicating and Punishing.

+When a teenager rejects affection, don’t give up on physical contact altogether.
 “Start slowly, by giving your full attention when they do bring up something to discuss, even if you are not interested in the subject matter,” she explains.
 Next try introducing some physical affection, but don’t force it.
 “A gentle, brief touch on their arm or hand will be a natural part of a connected conversation,” notes Couture.
 “Use close proximity, eye contact, active listening and brief touches,” she explains, and “work up to a hug.”